-Banyule will continue to revisit the principles outlined in the Rating Strategy each year when further information is received from the State Government on the rate cap and the economy.
-This will be then matched with the community's desire to maintain current service levels and capital investment.
+Each year the Minister for local Government will set the rate cap and will specify the maximum increase in Council's rates for the forthcoming financial year.
+The rate cap is consistent with the latest forecasted CPI figures.
+Banyule will continue to revisit these figures each year when further information is received from the State Government on the rate cap.
+This will be then matched with the community's desire to maintain current service levels and capital investment versus a reduced rate environment.